-Ordinary disability rates apply upon attainment of 10 years of service until the attainment of unreduced retirement eligibility with at least 25 years of service.
+Ordinary disability rates apply upon attainment of 10 years of service until the attainment of age 55 with at least 25 years of service.

 Members are assumed to receive the greater of the applicable disability benefit or the early or service retirement benefit, depending on eligibility.